 Branding is a tricky exercise.
 You want a brand that is respectable and memorable for all the right reasons but there is no clear roadmap to get you there.
-At Plug & Play we are branding experts so we decided to share some interesting branding facts to help you get your creative juices flowing.
+At Plug & Play we are a branding agency as well as a web design agency so we decided to share some interesting branding facts to help you get your creative juices flowing.
 So sit back relax and enjoy some branding based fun.

 1. Don’t skimp on the budget for branding or it will come back to bite you.